mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/multiple-projects.md

 However, this replication brings some problems:
 - The authentication service is replicated in every project.
 This is a waste of resources but it can also lead to problems when the service need to be updated for some projects
 - In such architecture, it is likely that a service of one project need to call services of other projects.
 In this case, the token resolution call would be unnecessary repeated.
 - You may want to centralize the Ingresses management in a single namespace of your cluster.
-In this way it is easier to verify which are all the FQDNs connected to your Kuberntes clusters.
+In this way it is easier to verify which are all the FQDNs connected to your Kubernetes clusters.

 Therefore, we recommend to introduce in your architecture an `Edge Gateway` project that will be the entry point of all the incoming requests to your company and where you will centralize the token resolution flow.